Ukraine situation: Australia announces additional sanctions in relation to Russia

-The Ukraine List gives effect to announcements by the Minister of Foreign Affairs on 19 March and 21 May 2014 to impose targeted financial sanctions and travel bans against persons and entities responsible for, or complicit in, the Russian threat to the sovereignty and territorial integrity of Ukraine.
+The Ukraine Amendment List gives effect to the announcement by the Prime Minister on 1 September 2014 to expand Australia’s targeted financial sanctions and travel bans against persons and entities responsible for, or complicit in, the Russian threat to the sovereignty and territorial integrity of Ukraine.